nedduc/Cookout-Brand-Awareness/README.md

 Cookout is a brand that as been estabilished since 1984 it has gone through two new branding updates but has never had a website of it's own.
 It's a McLoughlinsRS own brand one of Ireland largest retail distributors of Gardening Homewares and DIY in Ireland.
 Cookout is sold on the B2B website but there is no information background about the product that can be shared with the customer via it's own site or being shared on retailers websites via a link.
 Therfore creating more brand awarness and creating customer awareness and loyalty.

 I hope this website will inspire people to get cooking outdoors and use the Cookout brand while doing so.
-Keeping with the brand colors and theme an website that is easy to navigate and not taxing on the user.
+Keeping with the brand colors and theme a website that is easy to navigate and not taxing on the user.

 ![Responsice Mockup](https://nedduc.github.io/Cookout-Brand-Awareness/)
 Adobe Xd wireframe link (https://xd.adobe.com/view/c718dec8-7b3f-4b80-7464-25e5be7b8f89-b129/)